4 Keys to Trade and Tariff Graphs

 To understand the ins and outs of trade and tariff graphs, you first need to have a firm grasp on the basics of supply and demand.
 Assuming you have that, we are ready to begin.

-As you may have already learned, when the market reaches equilibrium consumer surplus will the triangle above the price up to the demand curve and the producer surplus will be the triangle below the price down to the supply curve.
+As you may have already learned, when the market reaches equilibrium consumer surplus will be the triangle above the price up to the demand curve and the producer surplus will be the triangle below the price down to the supply curve.

 2. How is the world price determined and how does it impact the domestic market?

 Internationally the price of oil will be determined by the international supply and demand for oil.
 Since the international market is so much larger than the domestic market, domestic consumers and domestic producers will not be able to impact the international price.
-As a result, the international price creates a perfectly elastic world supply curve (Sw) at the world price (Pw).
+As a result, the international price creates a perfectly elastic world supply curve (Ws) at the world price (Pw).
 If this country trades oil with other countries, consumers will be able to purchase all the oil they want at the world price and producers will be able to sell all the oil they want at the world price.

 If the world price is lower than the domestic equilibrium price (as it is in our example), producers will not produce Qe.
 They will lower production to the quantity where the domestic supply intersects the world price (Q1).
 Also, consumers will increase their consumption of oil and will purchase the quantity where the domestic demand intersects the world price (Q2).
-Since only Q1 will be produced but Q2 will be consumed,that means the difference (Q2-Q1) will be imported.
+Since only Q1 will be produced but Q2 will be consumed, the difference (Q2-Q1) will be imported.